You own a small business and you have an online store.

-Just like most digital advertising campaigns, the more segmented your Google Shopping product feeds are, the more targeted, relevant, and ultimately successful your product listing ads should be.
+The more segmented your Google Shopping product feeds, the more targeted, relevant, and successful your product listing ads will be.

-At the very least you can count on the fact that your campaigns should be segmented by brand name.
-Which means that adding in the custom rule for adding the brand name to your product titles is a no brainer.
+At the very least, segment your campaigns by brand name.
+Creating a custom rule for adding the brand name to your product titles is a no-brainer.

-And, since we are the originators of the Single Product Ad Groups theory, you’ll probably believe that we like to segment pretty aggressively here.
+KlientBoost did, after all, create the Single Product Ad Groups theory—because we like to segment pretty aggressively here.

-Another quick but effective tip is to make sure that your spreadsheets include custom columns for any product information you may want to include in your shopping ads or descriptions.
+Make sure your spreadsheets include custom columns for any product information you may want to include in your shopping ads or descriptions.

 - age range